Concrete Calculator

 Decorative Mix

 Uses finer aggregates and sometimes white cement for a smoother finish.
 PSI varies by formulation.
-This mix is designed for stamped concrete, exposed aggregate finishes, and colored concrete applications where surface appearance matters as much as structural performance.
+This mix is for stamped concrete, exposed aggregate finishes, and colored concrete applications where surface appearance matters as much as structural performance.

 Rebar Reinforcement Guide